qutip/qutip/doc/guide/heom/bosonic.rst

 Matsubara expansion coefficients
 --------------------------------

-So far we have relied on the built-in :class:`DrudeLorentzBath` to construct the Drude-Lorentz bath expansion for us.
-Now we will calculate the coefficients ourselves and construct a :class:`BosonicBath` directly.
-A similar procedure can be used to apply :class:`HEOMSolver` to any bosonic bath for which we can calculate the expansion coefficients.
+So far we have relied on the built-in :class:`~qutip.nonmarkov.heom.DrudeLorentzBath` to construct the Drude-Lorentz bath expansion for us.
+Now we will calculate the coefficients ourselves and construct a :class:`~qutip.nonmarkov.heom.BosonicBath` directly.
+A similar procedure can be used to apply :class:`~qutip.nonmarkov.heom.HEOMSolver` to any bosonic bath for which we can calculate the expansion coefficients.

 The real and imaginary parts of the correlation function, :math:`C(t)`, for the bosonic bath is expanded in an expontential series: